mateusz-kolecki/iterator-tools/README.md

 **Work in progress!**

-This library is in early stage of development.
+This library is in an early stage of development.
 It is not ready for production usage.
 Before `v1.0.0` I'm not pushing it to https://packagist.org/.

 ---

-Library providing tools for working with iterators in a convenient way.
+Library provides tools for working with iterators in a convenient way.
 Promotes functional style of programming when dealing with `iterable` collections.

-Allowings to define iterators pipeline separately from actually consuming it.
+Allows defining iterators pipeline separately from actually consuming it.
-Allows to process large collections by avoiding loading all data into the memory.
+Allows processing large collections by avoiding loading all data into the memory at once - each key, value pair returned by source iterator is passed by multiple stages separately.

 ## Example: